StephanvanSchaik/qtrc-extract/README.md

 * [ ] Support for zstd compressed blobs (due for Qt 6).
 * [ ] Support for version 1 of the file format (which lacks modified timestamps).

-This needs a little bit more work to figure out padding and visited ranges, but should already work quite well otherwise.

 ## Usage

 To build qtrc-extract you need both Git and [Rust](https://rustup.rs).